pratimaasapkota/pratimaasapkota/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pratimaasapkota&label=Profile%20views&color=0e75b6&style=flat" alt="pratimaasapkota" /> </p>

-- 🌱 I’m currently learning **and growing in the field of web development.I love developing new thing using my programming skills.
+- 🌱 I’m currently learning **and growing in the field of web development.
+I love developing new thing using my programming skills.
 For the back-end and front-end.**

 - 📫 How to reach me **pratimasapkota66@gmail.com**